 But at least I got another book out of it, about as serious as everything else I write.

 I spent 6 years in the U.S. Army, moving from a PFC sports director to 1st Lieutenant of Infantry.
 Two of those years were in northern Virginia, near Bull Run, where I discovered Washington, D.C. and Civil War battlefields.
 I became a Confederate re-enactor and learned a vast amount of what I thought at the time was useless Civil War knowledge.
-Now it’s come in handy for creating Verity and her world.
-So now when my students ask me, “Why do we have to learn this stuff anyway?”
-I have a ready reply besides, “Because it’s on the test.”
+Now it’s come in handy for creating Verity and her world in Brimstone and Lily.
+So when my students asked me, “Why do we have to learn this stuff anyway?”
+I had a ready reply besides, “Because it’s on the test.”